Remi-Gau/remi-gau.github.io/_posts/2024/2024-01-01-naming_your_tasks copy.md

 sub-01/eeg/sub-01_task-run1_eeg.edf
 ```

-you are going to be hard pressed to be able to known what the task was about.
+other users are going to be hard pressed to be able to known what the task was about.
-**YOU**, as the person who acquired the dataset, may know what is in that that file,
+**YOU**, as the person who acquired the dataset, may know what is in that file,
 but future users of that dataset will not.

 But if the file is named: